ropensci/waywiser/cran-comments.md

-This is the third CRAN release of waywiser, adding methods for multi-scale assessment and a number of improvements following rOpenSci review.
+This is the fourth CRAN release of waywiser, adding methods for using raster data in multi-scale assessments, improving multi-scale assessment speed, and implementing a number of updates and fixes following evolution in the tidymodels ecosystem.

 ## R CMD check results